 See, I sat in front of a whole row of lounge chairs filled with people who were staring at me.
-Well, they were probably staring at the ocean but it felt like everyone was judging my incompetence.
+Well, they were probably staring at the ocean, but it felt like everyone was judging my incompetence.
 I felt so silly.
-And that’s when I realized that my Social Anxiety has increased ever since I became a mom four years ago.
+And that’s when I realized that I have Social Anxiety as a mom, as it’s increased ever since my son was born four years ago.
 I’ve been in situations such as these over and over, without having a say in them.
 Normally, I’d know exactly when and how Social Anxiety would strike, so I’d prepare for it in advance.
 But with a kid, I never know when it’s going to hit me.

 And lately, it’s been hitting me really hard.